Frequently Asked Questions

 "Where can I find a particular article?
-I'm doing a research project on pricing."
+I'm doing a research project."

-Articles are available at our publisher (see http://journals.uchicago.edu/JCR).
-You (or your university) need a subscription to access more than the abstract (or you may pay $14 for a single article).
+Articles are available on the Oxford University Press website.
+You (or your university) need a subscription to access more than the abstract (or you may pay $12 for a single article).
 If you have further research questions, contact a reference librarian at your local university.
-If you wish to purchase a particular issue or subscribe, please contact the University of Chicago Press (firstname.lastname@example.org).

 "I need permission to reprint an article and a figure.
 What should I do?"